atsyongki/bhp-ui/README.md

 `scss/index-light.scss` which may be sufficient for your needs, and which are also provided as simple examples of how to use the SCSS.

-If you want to customise the SCSS, you can create an `scss` file in your repository containing
+If you want to create new theme, you can create a new `scss` file in your repository containing ex. blue theme
 ```
-@import '~bhp-ui/scss/themes/light';
-@import '~bhp-ui/scss/0-root';
+@import 'base';
-@import '~bhp-ui/scss/1-base';
+@import 'themes/blue-variables';

-.light-theme {
+.blue-theme {
-  @import '~bhp-ui/scss/2-within-theme';
+  @import 'components';
 }

 ```

 The order of the files is important and they are described below:

-1. `themes/light`: specifies the variables for the light theme;
+1. `themes/blue-variables`: specifies the variables for the light theme;
-2. `0-root`: includes reboot styles.
-Does not depend on any theme variables;
-3. `1-base`: contains mixings and variables (no styles);
-4. `2-within-theme`: contains the bulk of styles.
+2. `components`: contains the bulk of styles.